paytabscom/paytabs-cordova/README.md

 ### Pay with Apple Pay

-1. Follow the guide [Steps to configure Apple Pay][applepayguide] to learn how to configure ApplePay with PayTabs.
+1. Follow the guide [Steps to configure Apple Pay][applepayguide] to learn how to configure ApplePay with ClickPay.

 2. Do the steps 1 and 2 from **Pay with Card** although you can ignore Billing & Shipping details and Apple Pay will handle it, also you must pass the **merchant name** and **merchant identifier**.